MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 .. image:: .../images/yield_nleach.png
 ## Step 7: Compute Hyper volume (Optional)

-The hyper volume gives a scalar metric of solution quality, and can be useful if you want to explore the best inputs such as population size, maxx_generation
+The hyper volume gives a scalar metric of solution quality, and can be useful if you want to explore the best inputs such as population size, max_gen

 .. code-block:: python